Celtico/QuTcPdf/README.md

 Installation
 ========================
 - Drag a folder into modules folder or vendor folder
-- Enable the module application.config.php and configure the routes module.config.php
+- Enable the module application.config.php

 Integration
 ========================